deca12x/CarbonOffset/README.md

-# CarbonOffset: Seamless Cross-Chain Carbon Offsetting
+# Green Layer: Seamless Cross-Chain Carbon Offsetting

 CarbonOffset is a user-friendly platform that empowers individuals to understand and neutralize their blockchain carbon footprint.
 By analyzing transaction history on networks like Flare, we provide a clear visualization of carbon emissions and offer a streamlined, one-click solution to offset these emissions by acquiring tokenized carbon credits (NCT) on Polygon.